teamoutofbounds/joint-project/documentation/SQAP/Standards-practices-conventions-and-metrics.md

 The metrics that we have defined are:

  * The quantity of code that must be tested is between the 70-80%.
+ * The aproved tool to recolect metrics is CodeBeat.

+Each quality report must be named after the commit hash of the project.
+This will serve in order to keep track of the evolution of the quality during the implementation of the product.

 ##### 5.2.2.4 Conventions:
 During the development of the project, there has been defined some conventions/basic rules in order to make clear the way of working of the team project.
 Also there has been provided some guides for the Development Team (DT).